The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.4

 At a glance

-If you’re after a family hatchback that’ll stand out in a crowd, the Cactus is it.
+If you’re after a family car that’ll stand out in a crowd, the Cactus is it.
 Cars that look this radical are normally destined to be nothing more than motor show concepts, so you have to applaud Citroen for putting it into production.
-At a little over four metres long, the C4 Cactus is slightly shorter than a conventional hatchback like the Volkswagen Golf, but it also has the raised ride height of a crossover like the Nissan Juke.
+At a little over four metres long, the C4 Cactus is slightly shorter than a conventional hatchback like the Volkswagen Golf, but it also has the raised ride height of a crossover SUV like the Nissan Juke.
 Although the Cactus has a fairly simple basic shape, the combination of distinctive lights, customisation options and contrasting colours makes sure it gets noticed.
 Perhaps the most distinctive parts are the ‘Airbumps’ on the doors, which add a neat stylistic touch, as well as protecting the car from minor knocks.
 They are available in a choice of four colours and, in combination with the choice of exterior and interior colours and optional colour packs, this allows buyers to genuinely personalise their car.